Would you be willing to call a shipping container home? - NewsBreak

 Gardner likes the idea of being able to move around without having to sell her house and find a new one at each location.

-She considered buying a mobile home but says there are too many restrictions on where they can be parked and she doesn’t want to have to be a bunch of maintenance or upkeep, so the Stackhouse concept made sense.
+She considered buying a mobile home but says there’s too many restrictions on where they can be parked and she doesn’t want to have to be a bunch of maintenance or upkeep, so the Stackhouse concept made sense.

 Briggs wants the Denver tower to be the first of many across the country and around the world as she tries to reimagine how the American housing model works.